Instructions & Support

 Frequency Spectrum

-The left graph shows the frequency spectrum from about 27 Hz (near the fundamental frequency of A0) to about 4300 Hz (near the frequency of C8).
+The frequency spectrum graph shows the frequency spectrum from about 27 Hz (near the fundamental frequency of A0) to about 4300 Hz (near the frequency of C8).
 The frequencies are plotted on a logarithmic scale so that peaks in the spectrum align with their respective notes on the piano keyboard below.
 You will notice that most notes on the piano excite multiple peaks on the spectrum.
-These peaks correspond to the individual harmonics that make up each tone.
+These peaks correspond to the individual harmonics (called “partials”) that make up each tone.

 Inharmonicity